• Skip to main content

 5. Plan Self-Care

 People define self-care differently.
 Some people love a gentle yoga class, while others recharge with a walk in the woods or snuggling their doggies.
 Whatever recharges you, make a little time for it daily.
 There are some non-negotiables that fall into this category: sleep, nutrition, exercise.
-Boost those and you will better be able to handle any stress better (coronavirus or otherwise)
+Boost those and you will be able to handle any stress better (coronavirus or otherwise)

 6. Get Support